SciML/Catalyst.jl/docs/src/model_simulation/ensemble_simulations.md

 # [Ensemble/Monte Carlo Simulations](@id ensemble_simulations)
 In many contexts, a single model is re-simulated under similar conditions.
 Examples include:
 - Performing Monte Carlo simulations of a stochastic model to gain insight in its behaviour.
-- Scanning the behaviour of a model for different parameter values and/or initial conditions.
+- Scanning a model's behaviour for different parameter values and/or initial conditions.

 While this can be handled using `for` loops, it is typically better to first create an `EnsembleProblem`, and then perform an ensemble simulation.
 Advantages include a more concise interface and the option for [automatic simulation parallelisation](@ref ref).
 Here we provide a short tutorial on how to perform parallel ensemble simulations, with a more extensive documentation being available [here](@ref https://docs.sciml.ai/DiffEqDocs/stable/features/ensemble/).